yaml/yaml-spec/rfc/ReadMe.md

 ==============

 The planning for the upcoming versions of the YAML Specification is being facilitated by public Request For Comment (RFC) documents.
-Currently the YAML core group is working on YAML versions 1.5 and 2.0.
+Currently the [YAML core team](https://github.com/orgs/yaml/teams/core/members) is working on YAML versions 1.5 and 2.0.
 All RFC documents, regardless of their intended target version, will reside in this directory.

+## RFC Process

-RFCs start out as pull requests.
+RFCs start out as GitHub Pull Requests (PRs).
+Each PR is reviewed by the core team to make sure it is something that should be under consideration.

-When an RFC pull request is merged to master, it is assigned a permanent RFC #.
+When an RFC is approved by the core team it is merged to the yaml-spec master branch.
+At that point it is assigned a permanent RFC # and has a document that lives in the RFC directory.

 The core group has about 50 ideas that are being worked into RFCs.
 Anybody can submit an RFC PR, but it might be wise to wait until the initial entries are submitted.